TAKE NOTE: Deadline to change meal plan or add/drop classes: Friday, Jan 17

 Dr. Sours’ dissertation, “Mapping Suffering: Pain, Illness, and Happiness in the Christian Tradition,” is available on ProQuest.
 She has published book reviews in the Scottish Journal of Theology and the Wesleyan Theological Journal, and presented work at the Teaching Religion section of the American Academy of Religion.
 She was also a contributor to the Dictionary of Scripture and Ethics (Brazos Press).
 She is working on a book on courtesy and civility; her other research interests are academic integrity, autonomy, scripture and moral theology, and bioethics.
 She blogs for Patheos at Profession of Faith (hyperlink to http://www.patheos.com/blogs/professionoffaith/).

-Dr. Sours teaches Comparative religions, Bible, Christian ethics, Church history, and Philosophy at Huntingdon.
-She has also taught college courses on Christology, World Christianity, Ecclesiology, and Comparative religious bioethics.
-She has taught classes and lecture series on bioethics, worship, Bible, and Christian ethics in local churches.
+Dr. Sours has taught courses on comparative religions, bible, Christian ethics, church history, and philosophy for Huntingdon and has taught college-level courses on Christology, world Christianity, ecclesiology, and comparative religious bioethics.
+For local churches, she has lectured or taught classes on bioethics, worship, bible, and Christian ethics

 Awards and Professional Memberships: